Gravlax (cured salmon)

 Instructions

-- Mix salt, sugar and pepper together.
+- Mix salt, sugar and pepper together in a bowl.

-- Place 2 sheets of plastic wrap in a cross on a baking sheet.
+- Place 2 sheets of plastic wrap in a cross on a board.
 Sprinkle about 1/3 of the salt mix in the center.
 Add the fish on top and sprinkle the rest of the mix.
-Top with the dill, and wrap carefully with several layers of plastic to make the package as tight as possible.

-- Refrigerate the salmon for 3 days, turning it every 12 hours
+- Refrigerate the salmon for 3 days, turning it every 12 hours.

-- When ready to eat, remove the dill and rinse the salmon under cold water to remove any pieces of salt mix.
-Dry thoroughly and lay it flat on a cutting board.
-With a long thin slicing knife, slice the salmon at about a 30 degree angle (or lower if you can) into thin slices.
+- Lay salmon flat on a cutting board, skin side down.
+With a long thin slicing knife, slice the salmon at about a 30 degree angle (or lower if you can) into thin slices, leaving the skin.